-The kingdom of the daughter of Jerusalem” (Micah 4:8).
+The kingdom of the daughter of Jerusalem” (Mic.
+4:8).

 “Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
 For there is born to you this day in the city of David a Savior, who is Christ the Lord.
 And this will be the sign to you: You will find a Babe wrapped in swaddling cloths, lying in a manger.”
 (Lk.
 2:10-12).

-“And they came with haste and found Mary and Joseph, and the Babe lying in a manger” (Lk.
+The narrative candidly asserts, “And they came with haste and found Mary and Joseph, and the Babe lying in a manger” (Lk.
 2:16).

-With the city of Bethlehem crawling with people, customary guestrooms filled to capacity and Mary’s delivery close at hand, the Tower of the Flock that she and Joseph had passed entering Bethlehem may have been their only hope for shelter and seclusion.
+With the city of Bethlehem crawling with people, guestrooms filled to capacity and Mary’s delivery close at hand, the tower of the flock that she and Joseph passed entering Bethlehem may have been their only hope for shelter and seclusion.
 It is plausible this was the first place the shepherds would look after receiving the Good News.

 The shepherds immediately grasped the implications of the angel’s announcement.
 They knew Messiah had to be a descendant of King David in fulfillment of the Davidic Covenant.
 Mary and Joseph’s presence in Bethlehem as a result of the census imposed by Caesar Augustus confirmed His lineage (Lk.
 2:4).

 After finding Mary, Joseph and the newborn lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
 17-18).

 The shepherds’ actions demonstrate that they understood the significance of the circumstances.